UNINETTSigma2/documentation/jobs/running-scientific-software.md

 To put the new shared library first in the search path we can use a preload environment variable:
 `export LD_PRELOAD=<path to lib>/libfakeintel.so`
-A suggestion is to place the new shared library in $HOME/lib64 and using `export LD_PRELOAD=$HOME/lib64/libfakeintel.so` to insert the fake test function.
+A suggestion is to place the new shared library in `$HOME/lib64` and using `export LD_PRELOAD=$HOME/lib64/libfakeintel.so` to insert the fake test function.

 In addition the envionment variable *MKL_ENABLE_INSTRUCTIONS* can also have a significant effect.
 Setting the variable to AVX2 is adviced.
 Just changing it to AVX have a significant negative impact.
-Setting it to AVX512 and launchinj it on AMD it does not fail, MKL probably do test if feature requesed is present.
+Setting it to AVX512 and launching it on AMD it does not fail, MKL probably do test if feature requesed is present.

 The following table show the recorded performance obtained with the HPL (the top500) test using a small problem size and